myronn8330/about-me-/README.md

 2) I got to High School of Telecommunication Arts and Technology.
 3) My email school email is myronn8300@hstat.org.
 4) I love cats , food and gaming.
-5) Halo is better than cod
+5) Halo is better than cod.
 6) School [website](https://www.hstat.org/)
 7) My birthday is March 24, 2006.